-The Rosenberg Self-Esteem Scale (Rosenberg, 1989)2 is one of the most common measures of self-esteem and the one that MacDonald and Martineau used in their study.
+The Rosenberg Self-Esteem Scale (Rosenberg, 1989)Rosenberg, M. (1989).
+Society and the adolescent self-image (rev. ed.).
+Middletown, CT: Wesleyan University Press. is one of the most common measures of self-esteem and the one that MacDonald and Martineau used in their study.
 Participants respond to each of the 10 items that follow with a rating on a 4-point scale: Strongly Agree, Agree, Disagree, Strongly Disagree.
 Score Items 1, 2, 4, 6, and 7 by assigning 3 points for each Strongly Agree response, 2 for each Agree, 1 for each Disagree, and 0 for each Strongly Disagree.
 Reverse the scoring for Items 3, 5, 8, 9, and 10 by assigning 0 points for each Strongly Agree, 1 point for each Agree, and so on.
 The overall score is the total number of points.